adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 10/1/21

+* In python, to split on multiple possible characters, first replace those characters in the string with a common character and then split on that!

 ## 9/1/21

 * NA